[Looking for more up-to-date figures? For my latest update, try HERE.]

 The concept again - multiply each game missed by a player by his 2009/10 cap charge, then take the aggregate of these figures for each team and divide by 82.
 This indicator of value lost to a team by injury/illness is called CHIP (Cap Hit of Injured Players).

 Yes, I'm still doing the extra bit ...

-While acknowledging cap charge is a less than perfect measure of player, with a number of limitations and inconsistencies, I'm not totally sold on TOI/G as being any better overall (Tom Poti is more valuable to the Capitals than Alex Ovechkin.
-Discuss.) - it does provide a decent comparison and the results do vary from the CHIP rankings somewhat.
+While acknowledging cap charge is a less than perfect measure of player, with a number of limitations and inconsistencies, I'm not totally sold on TOI/G as being any better overall (I'm guessing Mike Mottau isn't a significantly more important player to the Devils than Zach Parise) - it does provide a decent comparison and the results do vary from the CHIP rankings somewhat.

-- TOI/G (through games played on 31 December) replaces cap charge as the measure of value in the calculation
+- TOI/G (through games played prior to the Olympic break) replaces cap charge as the measure of value in the calculation

 - For goalies, TOI/G has been worked out as Total Minutes Played / Games Dressed For - i.e. a goalie playing every minute of 75% of the games, zero in the rest, would end up with a TOI/G of 45 minutes (or close to it, once you factor in OT and so on)

 - This arguably overstates the worth of starting goalies somewhat, but it's simple and you could equally argue that a workhorse goalie is the hardest position to replace, so it's fair for them to have a much higher TOI/G figure